jrg94/CSE5544/assignment01/README.md

 implicit instructions on how to run CMake and Visual Studio, so I had to spend some time learning the ropes there as well.

+Fun Fact: In the time it took me to write this section, the Visual Studio build was only 25% complete.

 ### D3